Falcion/Patternugit/README.md

    REMOVE any related file either to DOCKER or KUBERNETES;
 4. It is RECOMMENDED to set up custom workflows for your code;
-5. It is RECOMMENDED to set up custom attributes for .GITCONFIG of your project (check GITHUB subdirectory);
+5. It is RECOMMENDED to set up custom attributes for .GITCONFIG of your project (check GitHub subdirectory);
 6. It is RECOMMENDED to read applied in this template documentation, you may disagree or want to edit it up;
-7. It is RECOMMENDED to update LICENSE and README according to your project (image is from README template, for references see links below).
+7. It is RECOMMENDED to update LICENSE and readme according to your project (image is from readme template, for references see links below).

 <p align="right"><a href="#readme-top" title="Back to the top of README">[^]</a></p>